Pain Management Clinic

 - Non-opiate oral medication (pills)

 This is the first resource used by physicians combining and using different drugs and doses for effective pain management.
-This includes NSAIDs, from mild analgesics to such as acetaminophen to non-steroidal anti-inflammatory drugs such as ibuprofen.
+This includes non-steroidal anti-inflammatory (NSAIDS) drugs such as ibuprofen and mild analgesics, such as acetaminophen,

 - Opioids

-If the above is not successful, the next step are the opioids such as codeine, morphine or a pain relief patch.
+If the above is not successful, the next step will be the opiate family, such as codeine, morphine, or a pain relief patch.
 The body produces endorphins to attack pain.
 Opioids have a similar effect.

 Infusion pumps – external drug administration.